Myrtle Beach Fire Department urges residents to take precaution when using space heaters

 MYRTLE BEACH, S.C.
 (WBTW) — Local fire departments are raising awareness when it comes to the use of space heaters.
 This comes after one was determined to be the cause of the deadly Bronx apartment fire in New York.

-The Myrtle Beach Fire Department took to Facebook to tell residents to take precaution when using space heaters during the winter weather.
+The Myrtle Beach Fire Department took to Facebook to tell residents to take precautions when using space heaters during the winter weather.

 “People start using space heaters, which are great, but unfortunately, they don’t use them as safely as they should,” Capt.
 Jonathan Evans with the Myrtle Beach Fire Department said.